Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

 The `maxlength` attribute limits the number of characters that users can enter and the `minlength` attribute sets the minimum number of characters required. `ef-search-field` will show error styles if a condition is not met.

-@> Constraint validation is only applied when the value is changed by the user.
+@> `maxlength` and `minlength` constraint validations are only applied when the value is changed by the user.
 [See input search](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search#maxlength).

 ::
 ```javascript